launchquickly/terraform/docs/README.md

 Private module registries can be used to create and confidentially share infrastructure modules within an organisation.
 Terraform Cloud provides this as a managed capability but there are other providers.
 A private module registry allows the import and management of a Terraform module from github or other version control systems.

+### Code organisation

+Monolithic configuration consists of a single main configuration file in a single directory, with a single state file.
+It may be possible to manage small configurations this way but it is not recommended.

 # Common [Commands](https://www.terraform.io/docs/commands/index.html)

 [Initialise](https://www.terraform.io/docs/commands/init.html), or bring up to date, a working directory: